Sultanate of Rum

-The Sultanate of Rum seceded from the Great Seljuk Empire under Suleiman ibn Qutalmish in 1077, just six years after the Byzantine provinces of central Anatolia were conquered at the Battle of Manzikert (1071).
+The Sultanate of Rum seceded from the Seljuk Empire under Suleiman ibn Qutalmish in 1077.
 It had its capital first at Nicaea and then at Iconium.
 It reached the height of its power during the late 12th and early 13th century, when it succeeded in taking key Byzantine ports on the Mediterranean and Black Sea coasts.
 In the east, the sultanate reached Lake Van.
 Trade through Anatolia from Iran and Central Asia was developed by a system of caravanserai.
 Especially strong trade ties with the Genoese formed during this period.
 The increased wealth allowed the sultanate to absorb other Turkish states that had been established following the conquest of Byzantine Anatolia: Danishmendids, House of Mengüjek, Saltukids, Artuqids.

 The Seljuk sultans bore the brunt of the Crusades and eventually succumbed to the Mongol invasion at the 1243 Battle of Köse Dağ.
 For the remainder of the 13th century, the Seljuks acted as vassals of the Ilkhanate.
 Their power disintegrated during the second half of the 13th century.
 The last of the Seljuk vassal sultans of the Ilkhanate, Mesud II, was murdered in 1308.
-The dissolution of the Seljuk state left behind many small Anatolian beyliks (Turkish principalities), among them that of the Ottoman dynasty, which eventually conquered the rest and reunited Anatolia to become the Ottoman Empire.
+The dissolution of the Seljuk state left behind many small Anatolian beyliks (Turkish principalities), among them the Ottoman dynasty which eventually conquered the rest and reunited Anatolia to become the Ottoman Empire.

 History

 Establishment

-In the 1070s, after the battle of Manzikert, the Seljuk commander Suleiman ibn Qutulmish, a distant cousin of Alp Arslan and a former contender for the throne of the Seljuk Empire, came to power in western Anatolia.
-In 1075, he captured the Byzantine cities of Nicaea (present-day İznik) and Nicomedia (present-day İzmit).
-Two years later, he declared himself sultan of an independent Seljuk state and established his capital at İznik.
+Since the 1030s, migratory Turkish groups in search of pastureland had penetrated Byzantine borders into Anatolia.
+In the 1070s, after the Battle of Manzikert, the Seljuk commander Suleiman ibn Qutulmish, a distant cousin of Alp Arslan and a former contender for the throne of the Seljuk Empire, came to power in western Anatolia.
+Between 1075 and 1081, he gained control of the Byzantine cities of Nicaea and briefly also Nicomedia.
+Around two years later, he established a principality that, while initially a Byzantine vassal state, became increasingly independent after six to ten years.
+Nevertheless, it seems that Suleiman was tasked by Byzantine emperor Alexios I Komnenos in 1085 to reconquer Antioch and the former travelled there on a secret route, presumably guided by the Byzantines.

-Suleiman was killed in Antioch in 1086 by Tutush I, the Seljuk ruler of Syria, and Suleiman's son Kilij Arslan I was imprisoned.
-When Malik Shah died in 1092, Kilij Arslan was released and immediately established himself in his father's territories.
+Suleiman tried unsuccessfully to conquer Aleppo in 1086 and died in the Battle of Ain Salm, either fighting his enemies or by suicide.
+In the aftermath, Suleiman's son Kilij Arslan I was imprisoned and a general of his, Abu'l-Qasim, took power in Nicaea.
+Following the death of sultan Malik Shah in 1092, Kilij Arslan was released and established himself in his father's territories between 1092 and 1094, possibly with the approval of Malik Shah's son and successor Berkyaruq.